csev/dj4e/assn/dj4e_ads2.md

 (2) Change your `home/static/favicon.ico` to a favicon of your own making.
 I made my favicon at https://favicon.io/favicon-generator/ - it might not change instantly after you update the favicon because they are cached extensively.
-Probably the best way to test is to go right to the favicon url after up update the file and press 'Refresh' and.or switch browsers.
+Probably the best way to test is to go right to the favicon url after up update the file and press 'Refresh' and/or switch browsers.

 (3) Make social login work.
 Take a look at `dj4e-samples/github_settings-dist.py`, copy it into `adlist/github_settings.py` and go through the process on github to get your client ID and